 DJI, a market leader in easy-to-fly drones and aerial photography systems, will supply a fleet of drones for participants to use during the workshop.
 These include the popular Phantom drones and the new Mavic Pro.

-In addition to these workshops, we will be offering online programs later this year.
-If you would like to receive email updates, simply fill out our online form.
+In addition to these workshops, we offered a webinar on June 14.
+Enroll now to have unlimited access to the video replay.
+If you would like to receive email updates about other upcoming programs, simply fill out our online form.

 What Will You Learn?

 - Part 107 of the Drone Pilot’s Certificate